The World’s Top 10 Presidential Aircraft

 |Current Leader (Aug, 2019)||Angela Merkel|

 Much like the USA’s Air Force One, Germany has a special name for its chief presidential aircraft: Konrad Adenauer.
-Its named after the first Chancellor of the Federal Republic of Germany (West Germany).
+It’s named after the first Chancellor of the Federal Republic of Germany (West Germany).
 He was in charge from 1949 to 1963, yet the name remains more than half a century later.

 Carrying nearly 150 passengers and costing a cool $300 million, the Airbus A340-313X VIP – or Konrad Adenauer – is an impressive specimen.
 It was actually purchased from Lufthansa before being reconfigured for a VIP setting.
-It has added fuel tanks which allow it to fly for 13,500 km without stopping.
+It has added fuel tanks that allow it to fly for 13,500 km without stopping.
 Despite this efficiency, it’s also quite luxurious.
 Hop onboard and you’ll sport bedrooms, offices, and a soundproof room.

 It’s a step up from the former Konrad Adenauer – an Airbus A310-304 which was used from 1990-2011.
 That plane really showed its worth when it was used to evacuate 15 individuals from Libya.
 It was retired soon after – a fitting end, we can all agree.